Tau Herculis: Properties

-The stellar classification of Tau Hercules is B5 IV, and it serves as a standard spectrum in the modern Morgan–Keenan (MK) classification.
+The stellar classification of Tau Herculis is B5 IV, and it serves as a standard spectrum in the modern Morgan–Keenan (MK) classification.
 It is estimated to be just 26 million years old with a relatively low projected rotational velocity of 32 km/s.
 Slowly rotating B-type stars are often chemically peculiar, so the mostly normal spectra of this star suggests we may be viewing it from near pole-on.
 The abundance of most heavier elements in this star are about 85% of those in the Sun.
 The star has four times the mass of the Sun and around 3.8 times the Sun's radius.
 On average, it is radiating 574 times the luminosity of the Sun from its photosphere at an effective temperature of 15,615 K.

-During the Hipparcos mission, Tau Hercules was discovered to be a variable star of the slowly pulsating B-type.
-These are mid-B main sequence stars that vary with a period of about a day; the brightness of Tau Hercules varies by 0.03 magnitude over a period of 1.24970±0.00008 days.
+During the Hipparcos mission, Tau Herculis was discovered to be a variable star of the slowly pulsating B-type.
+These are mid-B main sequence stars that vary with a period of about a day; the brightness of Tau Herculis varies by 0.03 magnitude over a period of 1.24970±0.00008 days.
 The radial velocity of the star varies at a different rate than the photometric period, with the object showing both radial and non-radial pulsation modes.

-Historical significance and etymology
+Pole star

 The path of the north celestial pole among the stars due to the precession.

 Tau Herculis is located within 1° of the precessional path traced across the celestial sphere by the Earth's North pole.
 It could have served the northern pole star around the year 7400 BCE, a phenomenon which is expected to reoccur in the year 18,400 due to precession.